yutokun/Unity-Framerate-Checker/README.md

 ## Usage

-Put "FPS Calculator" to your scene.
+Put "Framerate Checker" prefab to your scene.

 ## Settings